The Royal Yacht Britannia. The building

 happened.

 The Laundry.
-Clothes belonging to the Royal Family we washed
+Clothes belonging to the Royal Family were washed

 The Royal Barge